deferpanic/goweave/README.md

 I'm definitely not a code purist - to me coding is a tool first and foremost.

+### Goals

+* fast - obviously there will always be greater overhead than just running go build but we don't want this to be obscene

+* correct - it goes w/out saying this is highly important to be as correct as possible w/our code generation

 ### FAQ

 * why Not go generate?

+  I don't intend for this codebase to live on regexen forever.
+It's more of a POC while the business logic gets sorted out.

 * Why not AST?
   I think we want to move all the regexen to AST.
 This started out as a